research-software-directory/research-software-directory/harvesting/README.md

 The harvester directly injects into the database so the ``DATABASE_PORT`` and ``DATABASE_NAME`` environment variables should be set.

+### Harvesting project descriptions from the corporate site

+The projects are scraped from https://www.esciencecenter.nl/projects

+It requires the same ``BACKEND_URL`` and ``JWT_SECRET`` environment variable as harvesting the mentions from zotero.

 ### Harvesting citations data from Zenodo

 The harvester retrieves all the data to be able to cite a software item.